tammiele/go-lnd/deployment/aws/ec2/guides/php/deploy_simple_laravel_lemp.md

 </p>
 Here is a guide on how you will create a LAMP server on AWS running a Laravel project with the following configuration:

-**Amazon Linux OS**: Centos 7, WebService: Apache, PHP8, DB: MariaDB
+**Amazon Linux OS**: AWS linux 2, WebService: Apache, PHP8, DB: MariaDB

 **Apache:** Is an open source reverse proxy server that uses popular HTTP, HTTPS, SMTP, POP3 and IMAP protocols.
 Also used as load balancer, HTTP cache and web server.